frdpnl/codespeak/README.md

 A program is a sequence of paragraphs (not here yet).

-A paragraph is a sequence of sentences (not here yet).
+A paragraph is a sequence of phrases (not here yet).

-A sentence is a sequence of expressions (expressions in progress).
+A phrase is a sequence of expressions.

 An expression can include symbols, that are loosely evaluated (totally symbol dependent, Minimal Program).

 Envisioning something like:

 ```
-2, 3, 4; call it times.
+2, 3, 4; call it times
-3th time; take it; call it p.
+3th time; take it; call it p
-2 * p + 1; print it.
+2 * p + 1; print it
 ```

 `take p` removes p from list.